-In the 1990's T-Reproductions of Johnson City, TN was authorized to make replicas
+Big Hauler products.
+Also in the 1990's, T-Reproductions of Johnson City, TN was authorized to make replicas

-of the original heavy metal pre-war models, including the trains, under license from the Buddy L Corporation.
+of the original heavy pressed metal pre-war models, including the trains, under license from the Buddy L

 While all Buddy L toys from the 1920's to the 1960's are collectible, most desirable are the

 heavy-gauge pre-war models, especially the trains.
 These can command prices from a few hundred to